asoa/rasa_chatbot/data/nlu.md

 - for a few weeks
 - for a couple of weeks
 - For a few days
+- for a few weeks
+- for the past 2 days

 ## intent:onset_quick
 - last 24 hours